 Set in the Napa Rose Restaurant, which in itself is an incredible experience, The character interactions are personal and of the highest quality, and the meal is a completely different level to the standard buffet fare churned out in the regular buffets.

-The meal is a three-course banquet, that is partially served at your table, Starting with a bread service followed a starter selection plate with several small bites of items such as Lobster Crostini, Magic Carpet Parfet, Banana and Nutella Crepe, Sandwiches and Beignets, It is quite a selection and well more than a mouthful!
+The meal is a three-course banquet, that is partially served at your table, Starting with a bread service followed by a starter selection plate with several small bites of items such as Lobster Crostini, Magic Carpet Parfet, Banana and Nutella Crepe, Sandwiches and Beignets, It is quite a selection and well more than a mouthful!

-The next stop is the Buffet, were, we are back to the standard Buffet fare, this is a bit of a letdown as we really wanted to get away from Dinsey buffet food for $125!
+The next stop is the Buffet, where, we are back to the standard Buffet fare, this is a bit of a letdown as we really wanted to get away from Dinsey buffet food for $125!
 That said, it isn’t really Breackfast at Dinsey without Mickey Waffles!
 The Final Course is another served selection plate, this time it is an exquisite selection of french patisseries, Cake Pops, Mini-Tarts, Strawberry and cotton candy Parfait, Macarons, and peanut butter mousse with a chocolate feather.

 You really do get a lot of food, and most of it is really delicious, however, it is not even close to $125 worth of food.
 As a Gastronomic experience, it’s hideously overpriced, but that is not the point of the meal.
 The selling point is the experience and this is first-rate with a ton of quality time with the princesses.

 You start off with a Princess greeting, and then there will be 3 or 4 princesses on rotation around the restaurant while you dine, after which there is an outside area where you get to read stories with Belle or hear a tale from Pocahontas and partake in an activity such as martial arts with Mulan. and finally, you will receive a personal farewell from a princess.